- When you upgrade your operating system, the language or edition of Windows is not supported error can appear.

 After doing that, close your registry and check if the problem is resolved.

 If removing the antivirus solves the problem, perhaps this would be a good time to consider switching to a different antivirus solution.
-There are many great antivirus tools on the market, and if you’re looking for a reliable antivirus that won’t interfere with your system in any way, we strongly suggest that you try out Bitdefender.
+There are many great antivirus tools on the market.

-- Press Windows Key + R and type msconfig.
-Now click OK or press Enter.
+- Press Windows Key + R, type msconfig and then click OK.

 - Head over to the Startup tab and click Open Task Manager.